yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 ![](hm05_Luo_Yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-36-1.png)

-Many other items which is not useful when I only want to find top 3 `artists`.
-Therefore, I will remove `other` in plots.
+In the graph we can see too much information which is not useful when I only want to find the top 3 `artists`.
+Therefore, I will remove the "usefulless" features `other` in the plots.

 ``` r
 newsinger_locations4 %>%